-Further reading: The National Institute of Mental Health: Has established a network of Research Units on Pediatric Psychopharmacology (RUPPs) that combine expertise in psychopharmacology and psychiatry.
+The National Institute of Mental Health has established a network of Research Units on Pediatric Psychopharmacology (RUPPs) that combine expertise in psychopharmacology and psychiatry.

-The Autism Research Institute (ARI): Has collected data from parents about their experiences with psychiatric medications and other treatments.
-The results of this ongoing collection of parent survey data is available at this web site.
+The Autism Research Institute (ARI) has collected data from parents about their experiences with psychiatric medications and other treatments.
+The results of this ongoing collection of parent survey data are available at this web site.

 All information, data and material contained, presented or provided here is for general information purposes only and is not to be construed as reflecting the knowledge or opinions of Autism Canada, or as providing legal or medical advice.
 All treatment decisions should be made by the individual in consultation with a licensed health care provider.